AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 Lets you pick a gel/filter colour from the Lee, Roscolux or GamColor ranges of filters.
 You can search for a particular colour by name or by number using the search bar.
-There is a context menu button to \[Order Filters by Number\] or <Keys.SoftKey>Order Filters by Hue</Keys.SoftKey>.
+There is a context menu button to <Keys.SoftKey>Order Filters by Number</Keys.SoftKey> or <Keys.SoftKey>Order Filters by Hue</Keys.SoftKey>.

 > For LED fixtures with additional emitters for Warm/Cool white, Amber, UV, Lime or Cyan, Colour Mix will automatically control all the colour channels to obtain the colour.
 In versions previous to Titan v9 only RGB elements were controlled by the colour picker and other colours had to be set independently.